Natural Gas Service Options

 Curtailment violation penalties will be applied to all consumption that exceeds a customer’s maximum hourly allowed usage.
 Noncore customers who fail to curtail when ordered by the utility, shall be subject to a $5 per therm per hour, plus the daily balancing standby rate defined in Schedule G-IMB, for each therm consumed during the curtailment period, in addition to the charges under the customer's applicable rate schedule.

-If you have any questions about your noncore gas service options, please feel free to contact your SDG&E's Account Executive or email SDG&E Gas Customer Choice.
+If you have any questions about your noncore gas service options, please feel free to contact your SDG&E's Account Executive, the SDG&E’s Business Contact Center at 1-800-336-7343. or email Business Svcs - Rate Support.